 How to Prepare Your Dog for Life After Quarantine

-As we’ve spent the past weeks at home to help slow the spread of COVID-19, one thing is certain: our dogs have been over the moon happy to spend all the extra time with us.
+As we’ve spent the last while at home to help slow the spread of COVID-19, one thing is certain: our dogs have been over the moon happy to spend all the extra time with us.

 Now as cities begin to reopen after quarantine restrictions are lifted and we spend less time at home, it’s up to us to make the transition as smooth as possible for our pets.